Please read our important disclaimers before using this content

 Complex PTSD is formally recognized in the World Health Organization's ICD-11 as a distinct diagnosis.
 It includes the three core PTSD clusters — re-experiencing, avoidance, and a persistent sense of current threat — plus three additional "disturbances in self-organization": problems with emotion regulation, a persistently negative and defeated self-concept, and difficulty sustaining relationships and feeling close to others.1 It is typically associated with prolonged or repeated trauma from which escape was difficult or impossible.

-That definition matters here because the "disturbances in self-organization" are exactly what masculine conditioning tends to redirect.
-Emotion dysregulation does not always look like crying.
-A collapsed self-concept does not always sound like "I feel worthless."
 In many men, those internal states are translated — almost automatically — into a more socially permitted vocabulary: irritation, drive, withdrawal, control.

 The masculine trap: how disguise happens